FieldCore-Creator/BealsConjecture/bounty-completed/collatz-conjecture/Axiom_Usage.md

 It's not just a formality.
 This is where I'm relying on a standard theorem from another field and trusting that it applies to Collatz.
 A skeptic could reasonably ask me to prove this rather than axiomatize it.

-What it does for the proof: This converts the analytical result (κ < 0) into a concrete behavioral statement (sequences go down).
+This converts the analytical result (κ < 0) into a concrete behavioral statement (sequences go down).
 Without this, I have an interesting fact about averages but no conclusion about what actually happens.

 The third Axiom is reaches_one